AbhiSingh58/AbhiSingh58/README.md

 ## I'm a Developer & a Basketballer !!

-- 🔭 I'm currently Nourishing my skills in *React js.*
+- 🔭 Currently Working as `NodeJS and Javascript Developer`.
-- 🌱 I’m currently learning everything 🤣.
+- 🌱 Nourishibg my skill in `ReactJS & Express`.
-- 👯 I’m looking to collaborate on React js based project.
+- 👯 I’m looking to collaborate on MERN based project.

 ### Connect with me: